MrVerma29/Personal-Project---EDA-Data-Visulaization-AtliQ-Hospitality-Analysis/README.md

-2. **Targeted Variables**
+**2. Targeted Variables**

-Based on the goals of the project, the targeted variables for analysis are:
+* Based on the goals of the project, the targeted variables for analysis are:

 * **Revenue Metrics:**
     1. revenue_generated